Andres9890/Tubeup-on-Github/README.md

 - Archive only content you have permission to preserve
 - Follow Internet Archive's content guidelines
 - Be mindful of privacy and sensitive content
-Any videos uploaded with this tool are NOT my responsbility in any way
+Any videos uploaded with this tool are not my responsbility in any way

 ## Contributing